kashinak/whale-song-memory-game/README.md

   - ### Fonts

-    - The primary font **FishOutOfWater** was chosen for the game title and results popup text message because it has a fun cartoon-like water quality to create an alternate game reality representation of whale's natural habitat.
+    - The primary font **FishOutOfWater** by Font Bros was chosen for the game title and results popup text message because it has a fun cartoon-like water quality to create an alternate game reality representation of whale's natural habitat.
-    - The secondary font **Michroma** was chosen for the game controls, score board and game instructions because of its digital, futuristic quality to represent the digital game environment.
+    - The secondary font **Michroma** by Google Fonts was chosen for the game controls, score board and game instructions because of its digital, futuristic quality to represent the digital game environment.
   - ### Colors